shickselate/fusion-shift-story-engine/README.md

 - **Stephen Hicks** – creative director, narrative systems
 - **ChatGPT** – technical assistant and code collaborator

-Designed to integrate with the multiplayer game *Fusion Shift* created by Andy Lewis.
+Designed to integrate with the multiplayer game *Fusion Shift* created by Andy Longhurst.

 ---